brooksd/quiz-app-week-3/README.md

 1. Select multiple choice questions they think are correct
 2. Submit the answers when done and taking the test and recieve results
 3. Get a result based on the performance with an image at the end
 4. Move to the next Question only after answering the current one
+5. active timer for every question
 [Go Back to the top](#Quiz-Board-App)

  ###  Requirements